dgarcoe/FCGR/readme.md

 ```
 Generates the chaos frequency matrix for the given DNA sequence.

-This function calculates the Frequency Chaos Game Representation (FCGR) for a given DNA sequence and *k*-mer length, using the FCGR key matrix.
+This function calculates the FCGR matrix for a given DNA sequence and *k*-mer length, using the FCGR key matrix.

 #### Parameters
 * fasta_string (str): The DNA sequence in FASTA format.
 * kmer_length (int): The length of the *k*-mers to consider.
-* chaos_game_kmer_array (np.array, optional): The Frequency Chaos Game Representation (FCGR) *k*-mer key matrix.
+* chaos_game_kmer_array (np.array, optional): The FCGR *k*-mer key matrix.
 Defaults to None.
 * pseudo_count (bool, optional): Whether to add 1 to each *k*-mer of the matrix.
 Defaults to True.

 #### Return
 * tuple: A tuple containing:
-  - np.array: The Frequency Chaos Game Representation (FCGR) representing *k*-mer frequencies.
+  - np.array: The FCGR matrix representing *k*-mer frequencies.
-  - np.array: The Frequency Chaos Game Representation (FCGR) *k*-mer key matrix used.
+  - np.array: The FCGR *k*-mer key matrix used.

 ```bash
 fcgr.chaos_frequency_dictionary(fasta_string: str, kmer_length: int, chaos_game_kmer_array: np.array = None, pseudo_count: bool = True)
 ```
-Calculate the frequency dictionary of *k*-mers in a chaos game representation matrix.
+Calculate the frequency dictionary of *k*-mers.

 #### Parameters
 * fasta_string (str): The input DNA sequence in FASTA format.
 * kmer_length (int): The length of *k*-mers.
 * chaos_game_kmer_array (np.array): Chaos game *k*-mer array if pre-calculated, otherwise None.
-* pseudo_count (bool): Whether to add 1 to each *k*-mer of the matrix.
+* pseudo_count (bool): Whether to add 1 to each *k*-mer of the FCGR matrix.
 Defaults to True.
 #### Returns
 * frequency_dictionary (dict): A dictionary containing *k*-mer as keys and their frequencies as values.